dalmiro-huete/sudoku-validation/README.md

 3. `src/shared` elements that are shared through the application you will find here patterns, global utilities, types, reusable components etc

 ## General Summary About the Project
-On this project I'm solving the problem called **sudoku validation** considering the following points :

-1. On this problem we could have multiple solutions and with the idea to show some alternatives to the same problem (brute-force and optimal resolution) was implemented the [Strategy Pattern](https://refactoring.guru/design-patterns/strategy) to switch between strategies using a general context.\
+On this problem, we could have multiple solutions and with the idea to show some alternatives to the same problem (brute-force and optimal resolution) was implemented the [Strategy Pattern](https://refactoring.guru/design-patterns/strategy) to switch between strategies using a general context.\
    &nbsp;
    - You could find this specification here : (src/shared/utils/sudoku-validator)
-   - The strategy is make a general sudoku validator that is feed with the `setMethod` and executed through the `validate` function.
+   - The strategy is to make a general sudoku validator fed with the `setMethod` and executed through the `validate` function.
-   - This Object is make in the component `src/modules/sudoku/sudoku.tsx` who is in charge to watch the DOM changes to execute and refresh the strategies with the entries
+   - This Object is made in the component `src/modules/sudoku/sudoku.tsx` and is in charge of watching the DOM changes to execute and refresh the strategies with the entries
    - The specification of the strategies are in the strategies folder : src/shared/utils/sudoku-validator/strategies.

    ### About the strategies :